Table of Contents

 1. Decade Party

 Cool party themes involving decades generally go over well because everyone probably has an idea of how to act and how to dress.
-If you choose the 1950s, turn back the clock to a time of drive-ins, rock and roll, poodle skirts, leather jackets and greasy hair.
-The 1960s party usually involves tie-die, sandals, headbands and love beads.
+If you choose the 1950s, turn back the clock to a time of drive-ins, rock and roll, poodle skirts, leather jackets, and greasy hair.
+The 1960s party usually involves tye-dye, sandals, headbands, and love beads.
 If your gathering is 1970s themed, you can go with disco or classic rock and plan the dress code to fit.
 Mood rings make excellent party favors for either type.
 If you opt for the 1980s, padded shoulders and leg warmers rule.

 What will you be in the future?
 Doctor, baseball player, cop?
 Have the kids come over in the outfit of what they want to be when they grow up.
-Most kids already have an interest in a particular occupation, so they may already have costumes, jerseys, or props.
+Most kids already have an interest in a particular occupation or their own everyday heroes, so they may already have costumes, jerseys, or props.

 3. TOGA, TOGA, TOGA!